algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionSpecification.md

 ![Main Menu](img/BackgroundSprite/MainMenuSprite.png)

   - **Title**: The game title is displayed prominently at the top of the screen.
-  - **Start Button**: Players can start the game by selecting the “Start” button.
+  - **Start Button**: Players can start the game by clicking on a button.

 #### **Game Screen**